AI-metrics/AI-metrics/README.md

 # Description

-A text document to contain data to explore the progression of AI through the amalgamation and display of datasets relating to the progress of AI, such as image recognition scores over time, or Hutter Prize compression.
+A document to contain data to explore the progression of AI through the amalgamation and display of datasets relating to the progress of AI, such as image recognition scores over time, or Hutter Prize compression.
 Both qualitative and quantitative information, with a bias towards quantitative.
 Initial version will consist of a basic text document on GitHub, which multiple organizations will collaborate on.
 This will likely eventually yield an OpenAI-specific project as well.